conlacda/atcoder-companion/README.md

 * Add firefox extension
 * Should I use [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator)??

+## Ideas
+* Implement some features that codeforces is supporting (like check diff of 2 submissions)

 ### Testing
 We need to test features when run on atcoder, also the settings popup
 * [Chrome extension testing](https://developer.chrome.com/docs/extensions/how-to/test/end-to-end-testing)